 News Feed

-US will support Ukraine security guarantees, but no NATO membership, Macron says
+US ready to provide Ukraine security guarantees, but opposes NATO membership, Macron says

-US will support Ukraine security guarantees, but no NATO membership, Macron says
+US ready to provide Ukraine security guarantees, but opposes NATO membership, Macron says

 France's President Emmanuel Macron speaks following a video conference on Ukraine from the Fort de Bregancon presidential holidays residence in Bormes-les-Mimosas, in southern France on August 13, 2025.
 (Philippe Magoni/PoolL/AFP via Getty Images)

-The United States is prepared to provide Ukraine with security guarantees once peace is established, but NATO will not be part of that process, French President Emmanuel Macron said Aug.
+The United States is prepared to provide Ukraine with security guarantees once peace is established, but NATO membership is not on the table as a possible guarantee, French President Emmanuel Macron said Aug.
 13.

-A ceasefire in Ukraine was a major topic of discussion: "President Trump said this is one of his priorities in conversation with President Putin," Zelensky told reporters during a joint press conference with German Chancellor Friedrich Merz.
+A ceasefire in Ukraine was a major topic of discussion: "President Trump said this is one of his priorities in conversation with President Putin," Zelensky told reporters during a joint press conference with Merz.

 According to Merz, European leaders are doing everything they can to ensure the Trump-Putin summit moves "in the right direction," amid fears that Ukraine may be sold out by Trump.